abechtel31/Programming-Languages-Blog/Blog1.md

 ## Going Forward
-If you have more questions than answers right now, it's okay!
+If you have more questions than answers right now, that's normal!
 Don't get discouraged, there is still much more too learn and can be a big learning curve transitioning from learning imperative programming to functional programming.
 Great job on making it through blog 1.
-Now that you're familiar with Haskell go to the next [lab 2](Blog2.md) to compare and contrast some Haskell and Python code!
+Now that you're familiar with Haskell go to the next [blog 2](Blog2.md) to compare and contrast some Haskell and Python code!